goelvidhi/rfc8312bis/draft-eggert-tcpm-rfc8312bis.md

 ~~~

 where t is the elapsed time in seconds from the beginning of the
+current congestion avoidance stage, that is, t = (current_time -
+epoch_start), where epoch_start is the time at which the current
-current congestion avoidance stage, and K is the time
+congestion avoidance stage starts.
+K is the time period that the
-period that the above function takes to increase the current window
+above function takes to increase the current window size to W_max
-size to W_max if there are no further congestion events and is
+if there are no further congestion events and is calculated using
-calculated using the following equation:
+the following equation:

 ~~~
     K = cubic_root((W_max - cwnd) / C)                (Eq.
 2)